-In June 2014, the Financial Accounting Standards Board (FASB) issued FASB Accounting Standards Update (ASU) No. 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period.
-The amendments in this update require that a performance target that affects vesting and that could be achieved after the requisite service period should be treated as a performance condition.
-A reporting entity should apply existing guidance in Topic 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
-As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
-ASU 2014-12 is effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
-Earlier adoption is permitted.
+In March 2016, the Financial Accounting Standards Board (FASB) issued FASB Accounting Standards Update (ASU) No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
+The amendments in this update simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
+This ASU is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
+Earlier application is permitted in any interim or annual period.
 The Company is currently evaluating the effect that the adoption of this ASU will have on its financial statements.